ollprogram/ImageModifier/README.md

 # ImageModifier

 ## Description
-Little tool for accessing an image, modify it, and save it in bmp format.
+Little tool to access an image, modify it, and save it to a bmp format.
 ## Documentation
 [JavaDocs here](https://ollprogram.github.io/OllprogramLibrariesDocs/)
 ## Version